The request failed. The remote server returned an error: (401) Unauthorized.

 4- If the migration account is unlicensed, assign a valid Exchange License.

 5- Enable Legacy authentication in your Exchange on-prem environment.
-Please refer to the documentation that is specific to your Exchange version and deployment to do this.
+Please refer to the documentation specific to your Exchange version and deployment to do this.

 Cause 2: During File Migration